50 Years After the First Earth Day, a Planet Still in Danger

 Related Stories

 As the 50th Earth Day approached, TIME spoke to a range of people who were active at this pivotal moment.
-All agreed that the scale of the problem has gotten much larger, thanks in part of missed opportunities along the way.
+All agreed that the scale of the problem has gotten much larger, thanks in part to missed opportunities along the way.
 Here are some of their reflections:

 Get your history fix in one place: sign up for the weekly TIME History newsletter